ome-zarr-models/ome-zarr-models-py/docs/index.md

 - Array reading and writing operations are out of scope

 We are trying to make this as usable and useful as possible while still complying with the OME-zarr specification.

+## Roadmap

+This is our roadmap, with major features in order of importance:

+1. A working validator for OME-zarr 0.4 datasets
+2. Ability to write metadata after creation/modification
+3. A working validator for OME-zarr 0.5 datasets
+4. ...?s